JavaScript quickstart

 export default async function getHypertune() {

-await hypertuneSource.initIfNeeded();
+await hypertuneSource.initIfNeeded()

 return hypertuneSource.root({